tchassin/tchassin.github.io/english.md

 ### Responsibilities

-- Programming
-- Game design
-- Art
+- Designing and implementing all gameplay systems and features
+- Designing and implementing the UI
+- Creating, animating and integrating 3D models
+- Designing and balancing game content

 ---